jullienl/HPE-Synergy-baremetal/readme.md

 - Generate a temporary ISO file with the customized kickstart file
 - Power on and boot the inventory host from created ISO using iLO virtual media
 - Wait until ESXi installation is complete
-- Delete the created ISO and all temporary files in the stagging location after the custom installation is complete
+- Remove the custom ISO from the nginx web server folder and all temporary files from the staging location once the custom installation is complete.
+- Create a vCenter cluster if not present and enable HA and DRS
 - Add the ESXi host to the defined vCenter server
 - Assign defined vSphere ESXi license to the host
 - Add vmnic1 to the standard switch vSwitch0 as the second active adapter